gchq/gaffer-doc/docs/getting-started/basics.md

 - `destination` - A user defined type for the destination node the edge goes to.

 For an entity only one field is actually required outlined, vertex (see below).
-The example does however include some of the common optional fields too such as a "description" and "properties" list.
+The example does however include some of the common optional fields too such as a `"properties"` list and `"description"`.

 - `vertex` - A user defined type for the node/vertex